 Criminal Investigations Division (CID)

 The Criminal Investigations Division (CID) provides services to the public and criminal justice community by deterring crime using investigative and enforcement strategies and resources.
-The primary investigative responsibilities of the CID include: narcotic trafficking, organized crime, fugitive apprehension, gangs, vehicle theft, human smuggling, and financial crimes.
-The CID is also responsible for protecting the Governor and providing tactical services to large-scale violence and disasters.
+The primary investigative responsibilities of the CID include interdiction of narcotic trafficking, organized crime, fugitive apprehension, gangs, vehicle theft, human smuggling, and financial crimes.
+The CID is also responsible for protecting the Governor and providing tactical services in the event of large-scale violence and disasters.